NNPDF/pineappl/docs/cli-tutorial.md

       6  3.5    4   #0 115.63%   #3 -10.25%   #1 -5.38%   #2 0.00%   #4 0.00%
       7    4  4.5   #0 115.74%   #3  -8.56%   #1 -7.18%   #2 0.00%   #4 0.00%

-which, for each bin, lists the size of each channel.
-The most important one is `#0`, which is the up-type–anti-down-type combination.
+The most important channel is `#0`, which is the up-type–anti-down-type combination.
 The channels with gluons are much smaller and negative.
 Channels with a photon are zero, because the PDF set that we've chosen doesn't have a photon PDF.
 Let's try again with `NNPDF31_nnlo_as_0118_luxqed` as the PDF set:

     bin   etal    lumi  size   lumi  size   lumi  size  lumi size  lumi size
     ---+----+----+----+-------+----+-------+----+------+----+-----+----+-----